slightperturbation/sparks/Readme.markdown

 * AssImp -- Required

 ### Optional dependencies ###
-* To use zSpace devices, the VS2010 zSpace bin dir must be in the PATH.  (e.g., C:\zSpace\zSpaceSDK\2.10.0.19412\Win64\VS2010\Bin).
-The zSpace SDK installs can be downloaded: http://zspace.com/download-the-zspace-sdk-current/
-* Note: zSpace SDK has problems setting the path, this may need to be done manually.
 * Download the Hydra controller SDK is at: http://sixense.com/developers

 ### Windows Environment Variables ###